tc39/proposal-observable/EventTargetObservable.md

   });
 ```

-Here's an algorithm for the Image Viewer app which uses `switchMap` to avoid race conditions rather than shared mutable state.
+Here's an algorithm for the Image Viewer app which uses `switchMap` to avoid race conditions without relying on shared mutable state.

 ```js
 import newsAggregator from "news-aggregator";